Table of Contents

 Is your dog's nose dry, cracked, or crusty?
-It could be a skin condition called dog nose hyperkeratosis.
+If so, it could be a skin condition called dog nose hyperkeratosis.

 We will explain how to identify this condition, the common causes, and explore the best natural treatment options.